View New Posts

 How does the bot figure out what its hole cards (and the board cards) are?

 This is a broad question which it's better to break down into particulars.
 First of all, there's a very easy way to detect hole cards via a screen-scraping or "poor-man's OCR" approach.
 You don't have to be an image-recognition expert.
 All you have to know is how to get the color of a handful of different pixels on the screen.
-Or to put it another way, for any given card in the deck, there are a handful of pixels you can test which will uniquely identify that card
+Or to put it another way, for any given card in the deck, there are a handful of pixels you can test which will uniquely identify that card.

 That's fairly easy to implement, and requires zero knowledge of OCR, image recognition, graphics processing, etc. But depending on the specific poker site, pulling card rank and suit information might be even easier.
 On some sites, the hole cards will be emitted into the real-time game summary info: